Element Bindings

 // When the property changes on the client (via DOM event),

-// the changed value is synchronized with the bound signal
+// the changed value is propagated back to the signal via the write callback

 Notification.show("'hidden' property changed to: " + event.getValue());